Summer of Innovation - A national program that provides educators with activities and resources

 Discovery Guides - Learn all about planets, the solar system and NASA's exciting missions to explore these alien worlds with robotic spacecraft!

 Eyes on the Solar System - Fly along with past, present and future NASA spacecraft and take a tour of

 the solar system in this virtual space.
 Be a Martian - Students can become a citizen scientist and improve Martian maps, take

 part in research tasks and assist Mars science teams studying data about

 Explore the Mars Yard @ JPL - Take a virtual interactive tour of the Mars Yard at NASA's Jet Propulsion Laboratory and learn how rovers are tested.

 a comet you can eat, build a four-wing paper boomerang, use a soda straw to

-put a rocket in flight, and new for 2012, explore Mars along with NASA's newest Mars rover, Curiosity!
+put a rocket in flight, and explore Mars along with NASA's newest Mars rover, Curiosity!
 Discover these and other fun informal NASA

 educational activities for students in grades 4-9.